 - The age restriction provided for shall apply to the operation of personal watercraft.

 - It shall be unlawful to operate, or to allow someone to operate a motor-driven watercraft when the operator is between the ages of ten (10) to fourteen (14) without adult SUPERVISION unless the vessel is powered by a motor rated at ten (10) horsepower or less.

-- During the day, where the speed is not otherwise regulated, the speed limit shall be reasonable and prudent, but not in excess of thirty-five (35) miles per hour.
+Where speed is not otherwise regulated, the speed limit shall be reasonable and prudent but not in excess of the following:

 All vessels shall meet requirements for engine and hull noise when operating on the waters in Idaho.
 They shall be equipped with an effective, permanently installed muffling system which cannot be bypassed.
+(67-7038 (5) No person shall operate, or give permission for the operation of, any motorboat on the waters of the state of Idaho that is equipped with an altered muffler or a muffler cutout, bypass or other device.)
+Commonly called Captain’s Choice, Silent Choice etc..
 Vessels built before January 1, 1995 shall not exceed 90dB(A) using the stationary test, and those built after that date shall not exceed 88dB.

 Eurasion Milfoil is an increasing problem in the waterways of Bonner County, please inspect your vessel & trailer and remove any weeds during launching and recovery.